 Receipts.
 Room Rents - These are the revenues for the Authority's residence hall projects.
 To ensure affordability and full occupancy, Authority room rents are typically maintained at or below the off-campus market rental rates in the applicable geographic area.
 Increases in revenue from year to year reflect the increased number of beds.
 In addition, regular modest increases to room rents permit the Authority to fund increases in operating expenses (salaries and utilities) and debt service and additions to capital improvement reserves.
+Room rent revenue in fiscal year 2020 was impacted by the early closure of the residence halls in the spring of 2020.
+Occupancy during fiscal year 2021 was lower than previous years in part due to lower density for public health purposes and some classes being taught remotely.
+See "COVID-19" herein.

 Non-residential Project fees - These are the amounts collected to fund debt service (as well as insurance and reserves, in the case of Authority-owned projects) for non-residential projects.
 These projects include new construction and improvements to or renovations of campus center, dining, athletic and parking facilities, which improve the overall campus environment for student recruitment and retention.
-The increases from year to year reflect increased financing of student activity facilities.
+In limited circumstances, they also include other types of facilities on campus for which the Authority provides supplemental financing pursuant to Section 156, such as academic facilities.
+The source of this fee revenue to pay debt service includes fees generated from the use of the financed facilities, an assessment on student fees, and assessments charged to the State Universities payable from any available funds of the University, as specified in the Contract.
+The changes from year to year reflect the financing schedules of student activity facilities.

 Other Receipts - This includes primarily revenue from summer room rental, conferences, commissions, and miscellaneous sources.
+The increase in fiscal year 2020 relates to the application of CARES Act funds and additional University support for the expenses and operating reserves of the residence hall trust funds.